stcarrez/ada-keystore/README.md

 # Docker

-A docker container is available for those who want to try AKT without installing and building the required Ada packages.
+A docker image is available for those who want to try AKT without installing and building the required Ada packages.
-To use the AKT docker container you can run the following commands:
+To use the AKT docker image you can run the following commands:

 ```
-   docker pull ciceron/ada-keystore
+   docker pull ciceron/akt
-   docker run -i -t --entrypoint /bin/bash ciceron/ada-keystore
+   docker run -i -t --entrypoint /bin/bash ciceron/akt
    root@...:/usr/src# akt create secure.akt
    root@...:/usr/src# akt set secure.akt something some-secret
    root@...:/usr/src# akt get secure.akt something
 ```

+Note: another docker image `ciceron/ada-keystore` is also provided with `akt` as well as Ada Keystore and the GNAT compiler.

 # Documents